Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Fluvoxamine/Fluvoxamine_evaluation_report.md

 ### 2.3.2	Distribution

-It is described in literature that fluvoxamine is moderately bound to plasma proteins (77%, [Claassen 1983](#5-References)).
-This value was impelented in PK-Sim®.
+It is described in literature that fluvoxamine is moderately bound to plasma proteins (77%, [Claassen 1983](#5-references)).
+This value was implemented in PK-Sim®.
 The protein binding partner was set to unknown.

 An important parameter influencing the distribution of a compound is lipophilicity.
 To accurately describe the distribution of fluvoxamine, logP was optimized during parameter identification to match observed clinical data.